st185229/deploy-article-cms-azure/README.md

 - Upload an image of your choice.
 Must be either a .png or .jpg.
    After saving, click back on the article you created and provide a screenshot proving that it was created successfully.
 Please also make sure the URL is present in the screenshot.

 The List of the blogs below

 1. Log into the Azure Portal, go to your Resource Group, and provide a screenshot including all of the resources that were created to complete this project. (see sample screenshot in "example_images" folder)

+- [x] See section below under screenshot

-2. Take a screenshot of the Redirect URIs entered for your registered app, related to the MS Login button.
+1. Take a screenshot of the Redirect URIs entered for your registered app, related to the MS Login button.

+- [x] See section below under screenshot

-3. Take a screenshot of your logs (can be from the Log stream in Azure) showing logging from an attempt to sign in with an invalid login, as well as a valid login.
+1. Take a screenshot of your logs (can be from the Log stream in Azure) showing logging from an attempt to sign in with an invalid login, as well as a valid login.

+- [x] See section below under screenshot

 ## example_images Folder